Fork me on GitHub

 Picky::Indexes[:index_name]

-and to get a single category, use
+and to get a single category of an index, use

 Picky::Indexes[:index_name][:category_name]